Print Version What is Botulism?

 Foodborne Botulism

 This rare and potentially life-threatening form of botulism may occur if you ingest food containing C. botulinum toxin.
-Toxin may be formed in foods which are improperly prepared or processed, or are improperly canned or stored.
+Toxin may form in foods which are improperly prepared or processed or improperly canned or stored.

 Wound Botulism

-This rare form of botulism may occur if an open wound becomes contaminated with the C. botulinum bacteria.
-The bacterium then produces toxin which is released into the bloodstream and causes illness.
+This rare form of botulism may occur if an open wound becomes contaminated with C. botulinum.
+The bacterium produces toxin which is released into the bloodstream and causes illness.

 What symptoms should I watch for?